-The rest of the village within the settlement boundary.
+- 9.1 The rest of the village within the settlement boundary but including domestic gardens.
 This area includes some unmade roads.
-Each road has been assessed separately

-Crossways: Second highest density of dwellings and third highest in terms of population.
+Each road has been assessed separately. - 9.2 Crossways: Second highest density of dwellings and third highest in terms of population.
 All but one dwelling on an unmade pubic bridleway.
-33 dwellings - 18 flats and a mixture of bungalows and houses.
+33 dwellings 18 flats and a mixture of bungalows and houses.
 VERY MIXED, LARGELY BECAUSE OF CROSSWAYS COURT (flats for the elderly)